jcchurch/MarieSim/MarieSim.md

     output
     halt

+### Understanding `add` and `subt`

+`add` and `subt` will take the value at a particular location in memory and adds them to AC (`add`) or subtracts them from AC (`subt`).
+This sample code will add the value stored at location `two` to whatever the user inputs.
+As you can see from this program, we typically initialize our memory locations after the program.

+    input
+    add two
+    output
+    halt
+    two, dec 2

+This code does the same thing, but subtracts from input whatever value is stored at location `two`.

+    input
+    subt two
+    output
+    halt
+    two, dec 2

+### Understanding `load` and `store`

+`load` will load a value at a location into AC. `store` will move whatever is in AC to a memory location.
+This sample program will take a number, store it into location `first`, take a second number and store it into location `section`, take a third number and immediately output that number, then load the number in second and output, then load the number in first and then output it.

+    input
+    store first
+    input
+    store second
+    input
+    output
+    load second
+    output
+    load first
+    output
+    halt
+    first, dec 0
+    second, dec 0

+### Understanding `clear`

+`clear` is a quick way to write 0 to the AC register.
+That's all it does.
+This sample program displays 0 no matter what you type.

+    input
+    clear
+    output
+    halt

+### Understanding `jump`

+`jump` will jump to another line of code by changing the PC register to the value of a location (not the value at that location).
+This is useful for creating loops and if statements.
+See the next example.

 ### Understanding `skipcond`

 `skipcode` uses the first two bits of the parameter and performs one of the following actions.
-It's named `skipcond` because it will skip the next instruction based on a condition.
+It's named `skipcond` because it will skip the next instruction given a condition.
 This wording is confusing to me, so I've rewritten each instruction using a "run next if" description.

 | Bits | Original Description | My Description | Example |
 | --- | --- | --- | --- |